This is an early release. Some features are not yet fully implemented.

 Kubernetes is delightfully minimalistic, as orchestrators go, but still makes some potentially costly decisions:

 - The requirement that every pod have its own IP address demands complex container networking solutions and is a substantial obstacle for inter-cluster connectivity.
 For some use cases the cost of this requirement is too high to bear.
 (Multus enables “side-loading” networking, but we still need a primary IP address on the Kubernetes control plane.)
 Distributed storage solutions must also be made to participate in this networking scheme.
+Thus developing for the “cloud native” environment is often a synonym for “workarounds for an overly opinionated architecture”.

 - Kubernetes is focused on one kind of activity: pods of Docker-style containers.
 This means that we also require a Docker-style container image repository (either external or internal to the cluster).
 That’s a not-insignficant cost.
 And what if we don’t need or want to use containers?
 Sometimes we want just bare processes, or virtual machines, or even other container technologies (e.g. systemd-nspawn).
 (Yes, KubeVirt enables VMs on Kubernetes, but they have to awkwardly dress up as pods and participate in container networking.)